Alyaatalaat28/SocioConnect/README.md

 # SocialApp

-A new Flutter project using firebase, fcm notification,shared preferences and bloc With some features such as login, sign up screens, create new post with image option
+A new Flutter project using firebase, fcm notification,shared preferences and bloc With some features such as create new post with image option
 , chat room, profile and edit profile

 ![Screenshot_20230517-154819](https://github.com/Alyaatalaat28/SocialApp/assets/78979377/70bae57d-d555-44e3-8c05-f7e2a4758a8b)